 This is one of the best ways to get better at drawing – just practicing.

 At this stage, I don’t want you to look at your drawings and throw them away if it’s imperfect.

 There is no such thing as a perfect drawing.

-We’ll have to draw 100 pieces of garbage to get to the good drawing.
+We’ll have to draw 100 pieces of garbage to get to a good drawing.
 That’s just the way it is.

 And no one gets better without drawing those garbage pieces first.

 Finish the drawing.
 And then only move to a new one.